-Construction is nearing completion on Kruger Inc.’s first U.S.-based corrugated box manufacturing facility in Elizabethtown, Kentucky.
+Construction is complete on Kruger Inc.’s first U.S.-based corrugated box manufacturing facility in Elizabethtown, Kentucky.

-The project scope includes a 420,000 square foot box plant with an 18,000 square foot mezzanine and a two-story, 24,000 square foot office appendage.
+The project scope included a 420,000-square-foot box plant with an 18,000-square-foot mezzanine and a two-story, 24,000-square-foot office appendage.
 The plant will run a corrugator machine, four converting/finish machines, and a vertical WIP racking system.
 A half-mile rail spur will serve the facility.

 Based in Montreal, Canada, Kruger Inc. operates a diverse portfolio of businesses, including sectors in the containerboard, packaging, and paper recycling industries.
 The company selected Miller Valentine as its design-build partner based on our experience with corrugated box plants and with assisting international companies to navigate U.S. construction processes and regulations.

 “We have been their trusted guide throughout the process, from design and permitting through construction,” said Matt Allen, Project Manager.
 “We worked through a lot of complicated layouts and structural engineering plans to develop a facility that will support their operational needs.”